munificent/craftinginterpreters/book/closures.md

 </aside>

-We replace it with *very similar* code for calling a closure instead.
+We replace the old code with very similar code for calling a closure instead.
 The only difference is the type of object we pass to `call()`.
 The real changes are over in that function.
 First, we update its signature:

 ^code call-signature (1 after)